govuk-one-login/txma-ticf-integration/README.md

 `yarn test:showAllureReport`

 An emailable report format is currently being used to share the report.
-To generate this, first remove any currently running report containers:
+To generate this:

-`yarn test:stopReportContainer`

-then:

 `yarn test:generateEmailReport`